 Focusing on diet quality, healthy habits and joyful exercise can take you to an impressive physique if you are diligent with it.
 Eric Helms recently talked about his latest preparation for a natural bodybuilding show.
 He is doing nearly his entire prep without tracking macros, relying entirely on the feedback his body (and the scale) gives him.
 This is not an non-weightloss approach, but still shows how powerful intuitive eating can be, if you are disciplined and really know your body.
 Eric clearly states that his approach isn’t suited for a newbie, as it is almost impossible to know what to look for, when you didn’t experience this kind of prep in a more “regulated” fashion, which is tracking your macros.

 So, what can you achieve?
-I think almost everything a “normal” guy like you and me can ever wish.
+I think almost everything a “normal” guy like you and me can ever wish for.
 But be aware that this non-weightloss dieting approach, as cool as it is, isn’t for everyone.
 I personally would have a really hard time restricting certain foods for an extended period of time.
 I enjoy the “safety” of tracking at the moment: if I have a goal, I want to reach it withing a certain timeframe.
 Being a little more strict is a cost I am willing to pay.
 But this isn’t true for everybody.

 If you feel detered by traditional dieting, give a non-weightloss dieting approach a shot.
 Maybe it is exactly the kind of intervention you need to get started.
 If you need help with this, feel free to contact me, we surely will find a way to reach your health goals.